skepickle/foundryvtt-gaming-table-player/README.md

 Can change the speed of the transition in settings.

+Can choose to hide FoundryVTT UI elements from gaming table player's view.

 ## License

 Gaming Table Player is a module for Foundry VTT by Skepickle and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).